nyu film school graduate s u c k a

-Really just a disjointed collection of scenes punctuated by CGI jump scares like the first, though what made that pretty good was its coming-of-age adventure and the rapport between the Losers, the echoes of which carry Chapter Two and the weaker chemistry between its adult cast.
-Both still fun monster movies, but man, I would have loved to have seen what Cary Fukunaga would’ve done with the material because I don’t find this shit spooky or thematically resonant at all.…
+Really just a disjointed collection of scenes punctuated by CGI jump scares like the first, though what made that alright was its coming-of-age adventure and the rapport between the Losers, the echoes of which carry Chapter Two and the weaker chemistry between its adult cast.
+Both still fun monster movies, but man, I would have loved to have seen what Cary Fukunaga would’ve done with the material because I don’t find this shit spooky or thematically resonant at all.
+Growing…

 I like how what started out with a pretty straightforward revenge flick is now this crazy fantasy saga with its own ever-expanding mythology.
 This one even has a giant.